 May 28, 2021, District of New Jersey – The case arose from the underlying adversary proceedings involving Debtor LeClairRyan, which is a national law firm headquartered in Virginia.
 Defendant UnitedLex provided personnel to assist the wind-down operations and received compensation for those individuals’ services from the bankruptcy estate.
 The joint venture between the Debtor and UnitedLex resulted in the creation of a company ULXP, also a Defendant in this case.
 UnitedLex owned 99% of ULXP and LeClairRyan owned 1%.

-In conclusion, the District Court found that withdrawing the reference and waiting for the District Court to conduct a trial on the adversaryproceedings would disrupt the streamlined procedures already created by the bankruptcy court, delay the bankruptcy process and undermine judicial economy.
+In conclusion, the District Court found that withdrawing the reference and waiting for the District Court to conduct a trial on the adversary proceedings would disrupt the streamlined procedures created by the bankruptcy court, delay the bankruptcy process, and undermine the judicial economy.
 The Defendants’ motion to withdraw the reference was accordingly denied.
 Virginia District Court Denies Defendant’s Motion to Withdraw Reference, Finds Defendants Had Already Submitted to the Bankruptcy Court’s Jurisdiction